camac/dora/Readme.md

 To set up the DXL Metadata filters for a repository:

 1. open a bash-like terminal
-2. navigate to the repository
+2. navigate to the repository root directory
 3. run `dora`
-4. Choose 1. for 'Install Something'
+4. Choose 1. for *Install Something*
-5. Choose 1. for 'Install Everything'
+5. Choose 1. for *Install Everything*
 6. Follow the prompts!

-If you encounter any issues (please report them!) you can set up the DXL Metadata filters manually using the following guide.
+If you encounter any issues (please report them!) you can set up the DXL Metadata filters manually, please see the [Manually Configuring the DXL Metadata Filters](#manually-configuring-the-dxl-metadata-filters) section below..

+### Removing the DXL Metadata Filters

+To remove the Metadata Filters from a repository

+1. Open a bash-like terminal
+2. Navigate to the Repository root directory
+3. Run `dora`
+4. Choose 2. for *Uninstall Something*
+5. Choose 1. for *Uninstall Everything*

+Again, if you have any issues please report them

 ## Installation